Skip to Content

 Night feeds as needed.

-Some parents struggle with the four-month sleep regression, which can make this age really difficult.
-If you’ve been working on independent sleep habits, then your baby may not struggle with it.
-(We never did!).
+Some parents struggle with the 4-month sleep regression, which can make this age really difficult.
+If you’ve been working on independent sleep habits, then your baby may not struggle with it (we never did!).

 There will be some variation at this age in baby’s schedules, especially when it comes to feeding times and wake times.
 Follow your baby’s cues for both!